uridolan77/asf/asf/medical/ml/services/README_CONTRADICTION.md

 - Population difference detection
 - Methodological difference detection

-It works closely with the Enhanced Contradiction Service to provide detailed classification of detected contradictions.
+It works closely with the Contradiction Service to provide detailed classification of detected contradictions.

-**Status**: Active and used by the Enhanced Contradiction Service.
+**Status**: Active and used by the Contradiction Service.

 ### 3. Contradiction Resolution Service (`contradiction_resolution_service.py`)